zednis/json2shapes/README.md

 Go to https://jsonschema.net/ to generate a basic JSON Schema from the example JSON document.

+Recommended schema options:
+- Annotations - select only 'Infer Examples'
+- Common Assertions - select only 'INCL null as type'

+All other schema options can be left at default.

 ## Enriching The Schema

 This script enriches the basic JSON Schema generated using https://jsonschema.net/ with attribute information (datatype, format, string maxLength) gleaned from the MDM Attribute mappings spreadsheet.